gragra33/Blazing.Mvvm/readme.md

 ﻿# Blazor WASM Extension for the MVVM CommunityToolkit

 This is an expansion of the [blazor-mvvm](https://github.com/IntelliTect-Samples/blazor-mvvm) repo by [Kelly Adams](https://github.com/adamskt) that implements full MVVM support via the [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/).
+Minor changes were made to prevent cross-thread exceptions, added extra base class types, Mvvm-style navigation, and converted into a usable library.

-The library packages the support into a resuable library and includes a new `MvvmNavigationManager` class and the `MvvmNavLink` component.
+The library packages the support into a resuable library and includes a new `MvvmNavigationManager` class and the `MvvmNavLink` component for Mvvm-style navigation, no more hard-coded paths.

 There is a new [Blazor MVVM Sample](https://github.com/gragra33/MvvmSampleBlazor) that takes Micrsoft's [Xamarin Sample](https://github.com/CommunityToolkit/MVVM-Samples) project for the [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) and is converted to Blazor.
 Minimal changes were nade.

 ## Getting Started

-1. Add the [Nuget package](https://www.nuget.org/packages/Blazing.Mvvm/1.0.0) to your project
+1. Add the [Nuget package](https://www.nuget.org/packages/Blazing.Mvvm) to your project

 2. Enable MvvmNavigation support in your `Program.cs` file